 Is Cordovan Worth It?
 A Complete Guide to the Fanciest Shoe Leather

 Known for their Chelsea boots and their Cordovan shoes, one of the videos I filmed with them is all about Cordovan, a subject I’ve never explored before on my channel.
-IS it worth it?
-Ioana Dinu, Carmina’s business development manager, explains.
+Ioana Dinu, Carmina’s business development manager, answers that complex question in the clip below: “Why is this type of leather so darn expensive?”

 [Shop Carmina’s Shell Cordovan Collection HERE]